lisettebws/koha-plugin-ums-gentle-nudge-multi/README.md

-# Unique Collections plugin for Koha
+# Unique Collections Multi-Configuration plugin for Koha

 This plugin automates the process of sending patrons to the UMS collections service and updating those patrons in Koha.